NET(net), Inc.

 -Scott Braden

-Web 2.0 – What is all the hype?
+Web 2.0 – What is all the hype? by garysa

 September 14, 2009, 10:57 am

-Filed under: Hardware, Microsoft, Oracle, SAP, SaaS, Software, Subscriptions
+Filed under: Hardware, Microsoft, Oracle, SaaS, SAP, Software, Subscriptions

 There appears to be a significant amount of buzz around Web 2.0, what it is and how do you get some… If you do a Google search on Web 2.0, you are using Web 2.0 technology!
 Just by the fact you are reviewing this blog post means you are using Web 2.0 technology.